 \begin{lem} For any $g \in G$ consider the matrix $s:=gg^*$, where either $g^*=g^t$ if $\mathbb{K}=\mathbb{R}$ or $g^*=\overline{g}^t$ if $\mathbb{K}=\mathbb{C}$.
 If $(s_{ij})_{i,j=1,2,3}$ are the entries of $s$, the $A$-projection of $g$ is given by

 where

 \end{lem}

-\begin{proof} The proof is straightforward.
-Let $X$ be the Riemannian symmetric space associated to $G$.
+\begin{proof} Let $X$ be the Riemannian symmetric space associated to $G$.
 For the convenience of the reader we remind that $X$ is the set of positive definite either symmetric matrices, when $\mathbb{K}=\mathbb{R}$, or Hermitian matrices, when $\mathbb{K}=\mathbb{C}$, with determinant equal to one.

 The natural projection map is given by

 Let $g=ank$ be the Iwasawa decomposition of the element $g$.
 Recall that $n$ is an upper triangular unipotent matrix with entries in $\mathbb{K}$ and $a$ is diagonal with positive real entries.
 We have that